sami2020pro/ruby2d-lesson/README.md

 # Install Packages

-Ruby 2D needs a few packages to tap into low-level graphics and hardware.
-Install the following for your Linux distribution.
+<b>Ruby 2D needs a few packages to tap into low-level graphics and hardware.
+Install the following for your Linux distribution.</b>

 *Ubuntu, Debian, and Mint*:
 `sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev`